Protective Coating Services

 - Water Resistance

 Like its name, a chemical resistance property must be able to withstand chemical breakdown to when it is exposed.
-Chemical resistance is typically a function of the resin used.
-Perhaps the most important protective coating regardless of what substrate you’re putting it on is ease of application.
+Chemical resistance is typically a function of the binders used.
+Perhaps the most important protective coating regardless of what substrate you’re putting it on, is ease of application.
 It is a vital characteristic that prevents defects from being created that usually leads to premature failure.
 Ease of application is crucial, especially with intricate structural details.

 Cohesive strength is also a desirable property as your protective coating will withstand the stresses of the curing process, temperature changes, and humidity.
 For some substrates, flexibility and elongation are critical.
 This property will ensure that the coating has the ability to expand and contract with the substrate.
 If your substrate must withstand a lot of pressure from heavy loads, then you should look into having a protective coating with an impact resistance property.